 If it is still not miraculous enough, how about this one?
 If you ever watched Pirates of Caribbean, you might still remember the plot “part of the crew, part of the ship” – after serving for years, old “Bootstrap” Bill, crawled with weeds and shells on his heads, becomes part of the ship of Flying Dutch.
 Of course we know this is just movie/fiction – something unreal.
 But I am going to tell you that this could happen, and it is happening on ourselves!
 This time the crew is virus and our body is the ship.
 Over the long history of evolution, virus repeatedly invaded human body and some virus DNA got preserved in our very own genome!
 We used to think that our genome is like a super accurate watch.
 Unfortunately, evolution is a blind watchmaker.
 Instead of being like an accurate watch, our genome is actually more like a hodgepodge – a few functional genes scattered in the ocean of DNA “junks” (whether those sequences are really junks is still controversial).
 Appreciate it or not, the “crew” has more diversity than we want and they make contribution to the “ship” – an essential human placenta gene was actually borrowed from an ancient virus!

 Amazed by those little secrets of the wonderful natural world, often times, I feel imagination is less miraculous than reality in biology.
 I consider it a great pity if I live my life while ignoring them.

 As an old Chinese saying goes, “it is better to travel ten thousand miles than to read ten thousand books”.
-Beside science, outdoor is my passion.
+Besides science, outdoor is my passion.
 I like biking, hiking and traveling.
-(The photo’s background is a beautiful mountain in the province where I am originally from.
-If you are interested, just google “zhangjiajie” to check out!)
+(The background of my profile photo is where the Pandora planet movie scenes in Avatar were from.
+Yes, that’s my hometown!
+Just google “zhangjiajie” to check out)